-- 1. Find initial critical boundaries by Hough transform based on all detected critical points. - 2.
-Adjust critical boundaries.
-We adjust every critical boundary by moving it by a small step, and a reduction in the least-squares error indicates a better solution.
-We keep updating boundaries using a "greedy" algorithm in order to minimize the total error. - 3.
-Merge spurious critical boundaries.
-If two critical boundaries are closer than a threshold angle $T{mergeangle}$ (e.g. 5 degrees), they can be replaced by their average, resulting into one critical boundary instead of two. - 4.
-Remove spurious critical boundaries.
+- (1) Detect critical points using the method described in Section 3.1. - (2) Find initial critical boundaries by the Hough transform based on all detected critical points. - (3) Adjust critical boundaries.
+We adjust every critical boundary by moving it by a small step, with a reduction in the least-squares error indicating a better solution.
+We keep updating boundaries using a "greedy" algorithm in order to minimize the total error. - (4) Merge spurious critical boundaries.
+If two critical boundaries are closer than a threshold angle $T{\text{mergeangle}}$ (e.g., 5°), they can be replaced by their average, resulting into one critical boundary instead of two. - (5) Remove spurious critical boundaries.
 We test every critical boundary, by removing it temporarily and if the least-squares error does not increase, we can consider it a spurious boundary and remove it completely.
-We test boundaries in increasing order of Hough transform votes (intuitively we test first boundaries that are not as trustworthy).
+We test boundaries in increasing order of Hough transform votes (intuitively we test first the boundaries that are not as trustworthy). - (6) Calculate the real lights along a boundary by subtracting neighboring virtual lights as described in Proposition 5.